maxspells/josiebot/README.md

 JosieBot is a **sassy Discord bot** that runs my homelab game servers while judging everyone in chat.

-She can check server status, manage a Minecraft whitelist, run Docker commands, and generally act like she’s **way too busy for your nonsense**.
+She can check server status, run Docker commands, and generally act like she’s **way too busy for your nonsense**.

 This is a **small personal project**.